 VAT and NHIL/GETFL returns must be submitted monthly and must be filed no later than the last working day of the month immediately following the month to which the return relates.
 Payments must be made by the due date for filing.
 A taxable person who has received imported services must complete and submit specially designed forms for the services by means of a reverse charge within 21 days after the month in which the services were imported.

 Payment of the imported services VAT must be made with the submission of the declaration.

 The amount of VAT paid by the registered person who makes standard rated Vat supplies can be claimed as an input tax deduction.
-However, reverse VAT and VAT on some items cannot be claimed as deductible input tax.
+However. reverse VAT and VAT on some items cannot be claimed as deductible input tax.

-Electronic filing is not currently widely available.
+Electronic filing is not currently widely available, although this has been introduced and is being rolled out gradually.